KhartesViewer/scroll2zarr/README.md

 * Not-very-detailed instructions on how to run `ppm_to_layers`
 * A beginner's guide to setting up Neuroglancer to view the OME-Zarr files created by `scroll_to_ome`
+* A discussion of compressed TIFF files, including those in the `masked_volumes` directory

 ## Installation